sofiary/teamunicornn/challenge_1/notebooks/README.md

-Use Fastai conda env for this folder
+Use Fastai conda env for this folder.